patrickbergman/EventDataAnalysis/readme.md

 --- | ---
-getId() | Returns the team id as a string getName() | Returns the team name as a string findPlayerById(playerId) | Returns a player object when found findEventsByQualifierId(qId) | Returns an array with all events that have a qualifier with qId as qualifier_id
+getId() | Returns the team id as a string getName() | Returns the team name as a string getEvents() | Returns an array with all match events as Event class findPlayerById(playerId) | Returns a player object when found findEventsByQualifierId(qId) | Returns an array with all events that have a qualifier with qId as qualifier_id